 If you stop paying your life insurance premiums, your policy could lapse depending on the specific terms outlined by your insurer and the type of life insurance you have.
 Your policy may come with a grace period — a certain amount of time in which your policy will not lapse for nonpayment — although the actual grace period may vary by policy type and company.
-However, a standard term life insurance policy will typically lapse if you miss a payment and haven’t paid within the grade period.
+However, a standard term life insurance policy will typically lapse if you miss a payment and haven’t paid within the grace period.
 If your policy does lapse, your dependents would no longer receive a death benefit if you were to pass away, leaving them vulnerable to financial risk.
 Most policies have a reinstatement period though, where you can make up the missed payments to activate your coverage again.

 Missing a life insurance policy payment may be treated differently with permanent life insurance policies, which include cash value accounts.
 Money in the cash value account can typically be used to pay premiums after a stipulated amount of time and if enough cash value has accrued, so if you forget to make a payment, your policy might not lapse if the cash value is utilized.
 Be sure to talk to your insurer about this feature though; a company may not automatically use your cash value to pay the premium, so you may need to authorize this safeguard.
 Additionally, if money is taken from your cash value account for any reason and not paid back, your death benefit will be reduced.

 How are life insurance premiums used by insurers?